Bike the Timucuan Trail

 Unmatched coastal cycling opportunities await at Amelia Island State Park.
 Cyclists can park at this seaside destination, located at the south-end of this treasured barrier island, for only $2 per person.

 Protecting over 200 acres of maritime hammock, salt marsh and sandy beaches, this area is ideal for cruising through on your favorite bicycle.
-Begin your adventure with stunning views of the Nassau Sound, the prime fishing grounds in the region.
+Begin your adventure with stunning views of the Nassau Sound, the region's prime fishing grounds.

-Restrooms, refreshments and bike racks are available at the in-park concessionaire, On-the-Line Bait and Tackle, open Wednesday – Monday, 7 a.m. – 5 p.m.
+Restrooms, refreshments and bike racks are available at the in-park concessionaire, On The Line Bait and Tackle, via their walk-up service window, open Thursday to Sunday, 7 a.m. to 5 p.m., and Monday, 7 a.m. to 1 p.m.

 Once you’re ready to start rolling, head either north or south along the paved Timucuan Trail Pathway, part of the 3,000-mile East Coast Greenway that runs along the Atlantic Coast from the Florida Keys up to Maine.